mkraska/stack-web/website_files/CaseStudies/2025/Mechlib.md

 ### Feedback functions

 Besides the specific feedback functions for free body diagrams, Meclib comes with two feedback functions for algebraic expressions and numerical values with or without units.
+These functions provide extended standard feedback which otherwise would require extensive feedback trees with multiple nodes.

 The function `fb_vars()` usually is placed in the feedback for FALSE in an algebraic equivalence answer test.
 The basic function of this test is to indicate spurious and missing variables and provide hints on how to write the missing variable.
 Using this function throughout all questions with algebraic input has eliminated nearly all issues with misspelling of variables.

 The function `fb_unit()` is used in the feedback for FALSE in numeric answer tests with or without units.
 It complains about unexpected base units and gives hints on how far off the numeric value of the answer is.
 So the students get a clue whether they just didn't calculate with sufficent precision, did perhaps a wrong unit coversion or possibly have used a wrong formula.

 These feedback functions can be tested on the [Meclib Moodle Course](https://extmoodle.th-brandenburg.de/course/view.php?id=138)

 For each of the two functions, there is an interactive tryout test, where you can specify student's and teacher's response along with  possible options and see the feedback that would be generated for this function call.

 Also there are test suits, showing the feedback generated for pre-defined test cases.
+Note that the functions are language-sensitive (currently, German and English are implemented) and obey the decimal separator setting in the question option.

-### Localization
+###

-Meclib is fit for multilingual feedback and configurable decimal separator.
-Multilingual feedback uses the STACK language block `[[lang ]]`.
+Starting in 2020, the Meclib concept has been presented at JSXGraph and STACK user meetings.

 ## Reference